Italy passes 2013 budget, Monti to resign later Friday

-The Chamber of Deputies approved the budget bill with 309 votes in favour and 55 against.
+The Chamber of Deputies approved the budget bill with 309 votes in favor and 55 against.

 The budget, which aims to lower Italy’s fiscal gap to 1.8 percent of output next year, had already been passed in the Senate on Thursday.